Peoplesized/peoplesizedcom/_includes/work-with-us/junior-consultant-july-2015.md

 - You love the topics we work on, and are looking to build your career
 - You can work in English.
 Advanced language skills in French, Spanish, or Arabic would be a major advantage.
 - Your research, writing and number skills are top-quality
-- We're based in Montreal, Canada for the start of the internship, and near Cambridge, UK from September - you'll need to be available during most of the office hours for either of those timezones
+- We're based in Montreal, Canada for the start of the assignment, and near Cambridge, UK from September - you'll need to be available during most of the office hours for either of those timezones

 ### What you should expect